AstraCod3/udp_server/README.md

 `💻 OS: Windows | Linux`

 ---
 A multi-platform (Linux/Unix, Windows) **header-only C++ module** developed with the Standard Template Library (STL).
-Encapsulated in the `ns_usp_server` namespace, it features a **UDP server class with an internal, automated ring-buffer packet manager and custom exception handling**, offering an efficient, zero-configuration solution for real-time systems.
+Encapsulated in the `ns_udp_server` namespace, it features a **UDP server class with an internal, automated ring-buffer packet manager and custom exception handling**, offering an efficient, zero-configuration solution for real-time systems.
 ---

 ### 🚀 Key Features